 Today the Hotel Monteleone is recognized as an official literary landmark by the Friends of the Library Association.
 The only other two hotels on that list are The Plaza and Algonquin Hotels in New York.

 Vogue Magazine recently named the Carousel Bar one of it’s Top Twenty Bars in the World.
-As it’s name would imply, the bar revolves.
+As its name would imply, the bar revolves.
 Hand-carved and painted carousel animals adorn the high barstools that circumnavigate you around the stationary bar.
-In the evenings they offer free live jazz, and on Sundays it’s a special place to watch the Saints play.
+In the evenings they offer free live jazz, and on Sundays, it’s a special place to watch the Saints play.

 “Vieux Carré” is how locals refer to the French Quarter.
 It’s French for “Old Square” and is the name of the signature cocktail of the Carousel Bar.
 Made with rye whiskey, brandy, sweet vermouth, Benedictine, and both Angostura and Peychaud’s Bitters.
-The drink was invented in 1938 here by bartender Walter Berferon.
+The drink was invented in 1938 here by a bartender named Walter Berferon.